jmiln/SWGoHBot/README.md

 [Use ;help <commandname> for details]

 == Admin ==
-;nickname   :: Changes the bot's nickname on the server ;stats      :: Shows the bot's stats
+;nickname      :: Changes the bot's nickname on the server ;setconf       :: Used to set the bot's config settings.
 ;showconf      :: Shows the current configs for your server.
-;setconf    :: Used to set the bot's config settings.
+;stats         :: Shows the bot's stats

 == Misc ==
 ;event         :: Used to make or check an event
 ;help          :: Displays info about available commands.
 ;info          :: Shows useful links and recent changes.
 ;time          :: Used to check the time with the guild's configured timezone

 == Star Wars ==
+;abilities     :: Shows the abilities for the specified character.
+;activities    :: Shows the daily guild activites.
+;challenges    :: Shows the daily guild challenges.
+;charactergear :: Shows the gear requirements for the specified character/ lvl.
+;faction       :: Shows the list of characters in the specified faction.
+;mods          :: Shows some suggested mods for the specified character.
+;modsets       :: Shows how many of each kind of mod you need for a set.
 ;raidteams     :: Shows some teams that work well for each raid.
-;modsets    :: Shows how many of each kind of mod you need for a set.
-;mods       :: Shows some suggested mods for the specified character.
-;faction    :: Shows the list of characters in the specified faction.
+;ships         :: Shows the info about the specified ship.
-;activities :: Shows the daily guild activites.
 ```

 ## Requirements